 While we’ve never been to Costa Rica or ridden a camel through the desert – our secret weapon for expanding our imagination is listening to travel podcasts!
 (Not to mention we all need healthy distractions during quarantine, that don’t include eating all of your quarantine snacks!)

-There are three main kinds of travel podcasts IMO.
+There are three main kinds of travel podcasts in our opinion:

 - The no-nonsense guides to traveling.

 - The hilarious podcasts about travel blunders.
 (These make us feel more human!)

 - The ones that make you want to eat alll the food and travel to faraway places!

 No Time?
 Pin for Later

 This is my favorite travel podcast.
 It’s a straightforward interview-style show by Chris Christenson and guests.
 With over 700 episodes, I have many a time turned it on in the background.
 I rewind when I hear something particularly interesting while I’m doing mindless tasks, and I’ve learned so much about so many countries!
 My favorite episode has been about Namibia!
 Not even a country I had really heard about before but after listening to this episode, I truly felt that it was a perfect addition to my bucket list!